artifacthub/hub/docs/faq.md

 ### How do I add changelog information to my chart?

 The changes are included as a list of entries using an annotation.
 Each version is expected to provide only the changes it includes, not the full change log.
-You can see an example [here](https://artifacthub.io/docs/topics/annotations/helm/).
+You can see an example in the [Helm annotations documentation](https://artifacthub.io/docs/topics/annotations/helm/).

 ### Why aren't my chart updates appearing?